nopara73/ZeroLink/README.md

 ### CoinJoin
 [![Wikipedia: CoinJoin](https://upload.wikimedia.org/wikipedia/en/thumb/f/f0/CoinJoinExample.svg/640px-CoinJoinExample.svg.png)](https://en.wikipedia.org/wiki/CoinJoin)

 [CoinJoin](https://bitcointalk.org/index.php?topic=279249.0) was first detailed in 2013 by Gregory Maxwell on BitcoinTalk.
-When multiple participants add inputs and outputs to a common transaction, it confuses Blockchain observers.
+When multiple participants add inputs and outputs to a common transaction, it obfuscates the transaction graph.
 A stronger variant is, if the non-change outputs have the same value, no one can tell which input intended to fund which of these non-change outputs.

 CoinJoin based privacy techniques are the most Blockchain space efficient, therefore they are the cheapest on-chain solutions.